Carmen: Synopsis, Character Map

 Guide

-Spooky place, isn’t it?
+Creepy place, isn’t it?
 If you stay here, you’ll meet the gypsies.
-You’re a gutsy girl, by the way.
+You’re a brave girl, by the way.
 I’m going back to the village.

 Micaëla